 These Hot Cocktails Are Perfect for Fall and Winter Camping

-While a beer at your campsite is perfect for the summer, these hot cocktails taste just right on a chilly night.
+While a beer at your campsite is perfect for the summer, these hot alcoholic drinks taste just right on a chilly night.

 There are two parts to this take on the classic winter cocktail.
 First, you need to make the spiced simple syrup which combines cinnamon, cloves, lemon juice, sugar and water.
 Combine in a saucepan over your camping stove.
 Cook until all of the sugar has dissolved and then set aside to come to the temperature of the outdoors.
 Separately, mix together cinnamon, room temperature butter, and brown sugar to create the base of the cocktail.
 Last, combine all of the ingredients with the rum, which offers a sweet and spicy taste that’s perfect with a side of s’mores.Get the Recipe

 Speaking of s’mores, if you don’t feel like assembling the delicious camp desserts, you can make this hot cocktail instead.
 The difference in ingredients?
 Just add whiskey.
 While this recipe requires a microwave, you can just melt the chocolate chips in a saucepan along with the milk.Get the Recipe